 Russia and Ukraine use the ChS7 passenger locomotive.
 It was built in the 1980s – 1990s and became one of the most powerful electric engines on the service in the former USSR countries.

 This train consists of two parts.
 Its name “ChS7” originates from the country where it was built, Czech Republic.
-More than 300 models of this locomotive were produced; however, 3D printing enthusiasts keep building this project over and over again in 2019.
+More than 300 models of this locomotive were produced; however, 3D printing enthusiasts keep building this project over and over again nowadays.

-You can also add ChS7 model to your collection if you wish.
+You can also download the ChS7 model STL files to 3D print this train for your collection if you wish.

-There is a big community on Facebook called N3DPM that shows various models of N-scale 3D printed trains, including cars, baggage, locomotives, and other railway figurines.
+There is a big community on Facebook called N3DPM that shows various models of N-scale 3D printed trains, including cars, baggage, locomotives, and other railroad parts.

-The collection is quite impressive even though there are no STL files to download and build such models for yourself.
+The collection is quite impressive even though there are no STL files to download and 3D print such models for yourself.
 Most of these projects are already 3D printed and offered as they are.

-Some creators love to build European locomotives.
+Some creators love to 3D print European locomotives.
 Others are devoted to American railways.
 Enthusiast Peter Bryant is fond of New Zealand trains.
 He enjoys 3D printing complicated and extremely detailed figurines, miniatures and replicas of some of the most famous carriages.

-Peter both 3D models what he wishes to make and 3D prints, assembles, paints and finalizes every object.
+Peter 3D models what he wishes to make and then 3D prints, assembles, paints and finalizes every object.

 His collection is vast.
 It includes impressive copies of NZR J class at 1:24 scale, different figurines of passengers, cranes, freight trains, etc.